patrikkarlsson72/software-scope/docs/PRD.md

 - **As an IT admin**, I want to copy uninstall strings and registry paths so that I can use them in scripts.
 - **As a support engineer**, I want to define custom log folders so that I can directly access installation logs for troubleshooting.
 - **As a compliance officer**, I want to export software inventories so that I can provide audit documentation.
-- **As an advanced user**, I want to see both 32-bit and 64-bit applications so that I understand my system’s full software footprint.
+- **As an advanced user**, I want to see both 32-bit and 64-bit applications so that I understand my system's full software footprint.
+- **As a VF IT administrator**, I want to filter applications by deployment status so that I can quickly identify which applications were deployed by our company.

 ## 5. User Interface
 - **Current Layout** (to be preserved):